ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 (https://mtygroup.udemy.com/course/microsoft-power-bi-certification-da-100-exam-prep)
 # error notes:
 - if the file name or location changes, you will need to change the source via the Data Source Settings
+- When would you use a tool from the Transform tab over the Add Column tab
+    - When you want to overwrite the values of existing columns
+- which two blocks make up the M code that runs your query?
+    - let & in
+- filter flow
+    - by default, the filter direction will point from the "one" side of the relationship to the "many" side
+    - When you filter a table, the filter context is passed along to all related "downstream"
+    - Filters cannot flow "upstream" (against the direction of the arrow)
+- Which of the following functions allows you to calculate running totals?
+    - DATESINPERIOD
+- In what field do measures typically "live" in a visual?
+    - 'Value' field of a visual

 # source type
 ## csv